Bautistao2/EDA-and-Predictor-for-Probability-of-Worker-termination-/README.md

 - Perform data scaling.

 ### Build the model
-- Explore the model performance of different ML regression algorithms.
+- Explore the model performance of different Machine Learning classification algorithms.
-- The most promising algorithm (NeuralNetwork) was adjusted.
+- The most promising algorithm (Decision Tree Classifier) was adjusted.
 - The characteristics that have the greatest impact on the prediction were calculated.

 ![](https://github.com/Bautistao2/EDA-and-Predictor-for-Probability-of-Worker-termination-/blob/main/images/FactorvsScore.png)